bridgecrew-perf6/DeployerVmPackages/index.md

 - Create a container "sapbits" in the storage account.
 - Create a new Ubuntu VM in Azure.
 - Log into the Ubuntu VM.
-- Install az cli Steps mentioned at https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-linux?pivots=apt
+- Install az cli.
+Steps mentioned at https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-linux?pivots=apt

 - Login into azure using command